Carnoustie High School: Education in Carnoustie prior to 1878

 Carnoustie was founded as a town in 1797.
 Prior to the passing of the Education (Scotland) Act 1872, the provision of schools in Scotland was the responsibility of the parish.
-The Education Act of 1696 allowed churches to set up schools, funded mainly by the landowner.
+The Education Act 1696 allowed churches to set up schools, funded mainly by the landowner.

 In the mid to late 19th century, each church in the town had its own school.
 The buildings of these are still in existence today, in the former primary schools of Barry and Panbride, which were at that point the schools of Panbride Parish Church and Barry Free Church, and the Phillip Hall on Dundee Street, which was the school connected with The Erskine Free Church.

 These were supplemented with a number of private subscription schools, including a school in Links Avenue, opened in 1831, that now houses the local Scout Group and a school off Maule Street that is now used as Holyrood Church's Hall.
 These were both victims of the success of Carnoustie Free Church school and were abandoned.
 More successful were the school linked to Panmure Works and a private Girls School in Kinloch Street, but these too were made redundant by the 1872 act.

-Carnoustie Public School (1878-1972)
+Carnoustie Public School (1878–1972)

 Carnoustie Public School was built in 1878 near the Free Church school on Dundee Street.
 It was extended several times as the town grew and in the late 1960s the school catered for primary and secondary students up to O-grade level (age 16), with those wanting to continue education beyond S4 would travel to Arbroath for school.

 The school's secondary students were decanted to the new Carnoustie High School building in Shanwell Road in 1971.
 The old school was renamed Kinloch Primary School, and continued as a primary school until 2006, when it, along with Barry and Panbride Primary Schools, was closed as part of the reorganisation of schools in the area.
-The building housed Carlogie Primary School during renovations in 2008-2009, and was finally demolished in 2010 to make way for housing.
+The building housed Carlogie Primary School during renovations in 2008–2009, and was finally demolished in 2010 to make way for housing.

-Carnoustie High School (1972-present)
+Carnoustie High School (1972–present)

-A dedicated secondary school was built in 1970-1972 to the north of the town.
+A dedicated secondary school was built in 1970–1972 to the north of the town.
 This was to cope with the increasing population in the town and surrounding area, as well as to offer classes beyond O-grade level.
 The buildings were opened in 1972 by Princess Alexandra.
 These buildings served until 2009 when they were replaced with new teaching blocks built on the former playing fields.

 The new build retained the PE block and the theatre of the previous school.
 Capacity of the present school is 1050, allowing for considerable expansion of its present roll.